Low-Cost Internet: What Options Are Available for Affordable Internet Service?

 What Are the Best Internet Options for Low-Income Families?

-There are a surprising number of plans from major providers that offer internet for low-income families without requiring you to apply for a specific program.
+While assistance programs offer the most dramatic savings, households that don’t meet strict eligibility thresholds still have choices.
+There are a surprising number of plans from major providers that offer low-cost internet without requiring you to apply for a specific program.

 Keep in mind that these plans may not be available in your area.
 Information on provider availability can be accessed easily using the search tool at the top of this page.